Sibiu Travel Guide: Top Things to Do & Places to Visit

 Besides being an impressive sight, Corvin Castle has a much more interesting history than Bran Castle - just like Sibiu has over Brasov!
 Even the stories and urban legends have more truth to them than any vampire myths :)

 Sighisoara Citadel is one of these: located in the city of Sighisoara, the citadel is known for its well preserved medieval vibe and charming streets for which it is a UNESCO heritage site.
-Though much smaller than Sibiu's Old Town, it's perfect for a day trip by car from Sibiu.
+Though much smaller than Sibiu's Old Town, it's perfect for a day trip, accessible only by car from Sibiu.

 By car you'll also get to explore some of the villages the Transylvanian Saxons lived in, generally called the Saxon villages of Transylvania.
 Most of them have impressive fortified churches which have been restored after being abandoned during communist Romania.

 Back in Sibiu there's an open-air museum where you can spend half a day!
-ASTRA Museum of Folkloric Traditional Civilization in Dumbrava forest, around 4 km away from Sibiu Old Town (around 5 Euro per way from the town center).
+ASTRA Museum of Folkloric Traditional Civilization in Dumbrava forest, around 4 km away from Sibiu Old Town (around 5 Euro per way by taxi from the town centre).

 Typical village on the outskirts of Sibiu; this is Rasinari village

-18 villages on the outskirts of Sibiu form the ethnographic region called Marginimea Sibiului known for their authentic culture, well-preserved rural life and picturesque scenery.
-The most popular ones are Sibiel, Orlat, Rasinari and Raul Sadului.
+18 villages on the outskirts of Sibiu form the ethnographic region called Marginimea Sibiului (Outskirts of Sibiu) known for their well-preserved authentic culture, rural life and picturesque scenery.
+The most popular ones are Sibiel, Orlat, Rasinari, and Raul Sadului.

-The area is also perfect for a day out in beautiful nature and offers lots of hiking trails for everyone no matter the experience level, phyisical condition and weather.
+The area is also perfect for a day out in beautiful nature and offers lots of hiking trails for everyone no matter the experience level, physical condition, and weather.

 The area around Raul Sadului is known for its picturesque valleys and hay huts where shepherds take their sheep up the mountains during summer - and are happy to prepare a traditional lunch for you!